 For centuries, people have migrated into and out of German-speaking countries; 'Gastarbeiter' and the migrants arriving in Germany in the wake of the recent civil war in Syria are two well-known quite recent examples.
 It is equally well-known that these migration movements were and still are contested in public debates: reactions cover a broad ground, from the celebration of a climate of welcome ('Willkommenskultur') and attempts to integrate the incoming people into society, to expressions of open hostility, xenophobia and violence.
 So what is exactly is (and what is not) discussed when we talk about migration?
 How are migrants or migration movements portrayed in newspaper articles and commentaries, on social media, in political speeches, in law, in literature?
 And how does this portrayal contribute to a public climate that permits actions as diverse as inviting migrants to live with your family to the burning down of refugee hostels?

-The second half of the course will be dedicated to work on your project: working in groups, you will identify an event and a body of texts for closer analysis and apply the knowledge and tools you have acquired to describe and evaluate the discourses presented in these texts.
-You will gather your information in both independent and group work outside the class room and will be given feedback on your work in our weekly seminar sessions.
-You will learn how to present the overall findings in a poster; in the final session all groups will present the results of their research in a poster session.
+The second half of the course will be dedicated to work on your project.
+You will work with a small group of other students in an Autonomous Learning Group (ALGs).
+These groups will be formed in week 1 already and will be responsible to schedule their own meetings and interactions as necessary throughout the semester.
+Each group will identify an event and a body of texts from the wider migration discourse for closer analysis, and you will apply the knowledge and tools you have acquired to describe and evaluate the discourses as presented in these texts.
+You will gather your findings in both independent and group work outside the classroom.
+Each group will produce a group poster to communicate the results of their project.